Austin Watson: Junior

 As a youth, Watson played in the 2005 Quebec International Pee-Wee Hockey Tournament with the Detroit Compuware Ambassadors minor ice hockey team.

 Watson verbally committed to the University of Maine Black Bears college hockey program.
-Watson was selected by the Windsor Spitfires of the Ontario Hockey League (OHL) draft in the second round, 36th overall.
+Watson was selected by the Windsor Spitfires of the OHL draft in the second round, 36th overall.
 Watson chose to play with Windsor, foregoing his verbal commitment to Maine.
 Watson surprised people with his fast skating and smart play in his rookie season.
 Despite the fact that Watson hit a slump mid-season, he came out with 10 goals and 19 assists, for a total of 29 points.
 During the playoffs, after a total of 20 games played, he snatched up 3 more points in the form of assists.
 He accompanied the Spitfires to becoming the most elite in the league, winning the OHL's J. Ross Robertson Cup, and were named the Canadian Hockey League's Memorial Cup champions.
-The team were at the same same time breaking the record and becoming the first team to ever come back for an overall win from fourth place in the finals.
+The team was at the same time breaking the record by becoming the first team to ever come back for an overall win from fourth place in the finals.
 Also, it was the first Spitfires franchise win of the Memorial Cup.

 On January 11, 2010, the Spitfires traded Watson to the Peterborough Petes.
 The trade was to his benefit, as he received a chance at more playing time on this younger team.
-Watson played in the 2010 CHL Top Prospects game for Team Cherry, and played well, as he, among other things, broke up a 5-on-3 penalty kill, though he unfortunately broke his ankle blocking a second shot and missed a month with the Petes.
+Watson played in the 2010 CHL Top Prospects game for Team Cherry, and played well, as he, among other things, broke up a 5-on-3 penalty kill, though he broke his ankle blocking a second shot and missed a month with the Petes.

-While playing with the Spitfires, Watson was projected to go 25th according to the International Scouting Service (ISS) in the 2010 NHL Entry Draft, but after an advantageous trade to the Petes, he jumped in rank to 14th in April, where the NHL Central Scouting Final Ranks placed him.
+While playing with the Spitfires, Watson was projected to go 25th according to the International Scouting Service (ISS) in the 2010 NHL entry draft, but after an advantageous trade to the Petes, he jumped in rank to 14th in April, where the NHL Central Scouting Final Ranks placed him.
 According to the ISS, he ranked 12th.
 Watson was drafted in the first round, 18th overall by the Nashville Predators.

 On January 9, 2012, the Petes traded Watson to the London Knights for Chase Hatcher and a series of draft picks.
-He won a second J. Ross Robertson Cup with the Knights that season, receiving playoff MVP honors.
+He won a second J. Ross Robertson Cup with the Knights that season, receiving the Wayne Gretzky 99 Award as playoff MVP.
 He became the first American to win OHL Playoff MVP honors.
 The Knights also took part in the Memorial Cup tournament that year, losing to the Shawinigan Cataractes in the championship game.